 If you or any of your friends have skateboards, Bemidji Skatepark is a great place to practice some new tricks.
 Bemidji Skatepark is an outdoor skatepark located in Bemidji, Minnesota.
 The park has a variety of ramps, ledges, and rails that allow riders to do any tricks they want.

-It is a great place to learn to skateboard because it’s not too big and doesn’t have any giant vertical ramps or death pipes.
+It is a great place to learn to skateboard because it’s not too big and has no giant vertical ramps or death pipes.
 It’s open to the public, and it’s free!
-You need to bring your own skateboard, though.
+You need to bring your skateboard, though.

 See Related: Best State Parks in Minnesota